Clean up your beauty routine with these 6 low-waste brands

 Henry Rose

 Actress Michelle Pfeiffer’s gorgeous, transparent perfume line, Henry Rose, expanded to bath, body, and home last fall, bringing the brand’s same environmentally sound standards to new categories.
-The lineup — that is certified sustainable and deemed safe by nonprofit watchdogs Cradle to Cradle — now include paraffin-free candles ($65) housed in recycle glass and hemp paper packaging, and rich body creams ($65) in the same distinctive (but still phthalates-free) fragrances as her signature perfume collection.
+The lineup—that is certified sustainable and deemed safe by nonprofit watchdogs Cradle to Cradle—now includes paraffin-free candles ($65) housed in recycle glass and hemp paper packaging, and rich body creams ($65) in the same distinctive (but still phthalates-free) fragrances as her signature perfume collection.

 Fast Company may receive revenue for some links to products on our site.